jank324/8mm-film-scanner/README.md

 #### Camera

-The scanner uses the *Raspberry Pi HQ Camera* for taking pictures of the frames on the film.
-The HQ Camera is well suited for this task because its sensor delivers more than adequate quality and its C-mount makes it possible to mount a wide variety of lenses.
+The scanner uses a *Raspberry Pi HQ Camera* to capture the frames on the film.
+This model was chosen because it is easy to use on the Raspberry Pi, the image quality is more than adequate and the C-mount as well as its sensor size make it easy to adapt lenses and achieve the magnification required to have the small film frames fill the camera's sensor.

 The lens used is a Schneider-Kreuznach Componon-S 50mm enlarger lens.
-Enlarger lenses like it are widely available on the used market and well-suited to macro imaging applications.
-Enlarger lenses also have the nice property of a very flat image plane - exactly what is needed in a film scanning application.
-The Componon-S in particular is a very nice model and quite popular in the film scanning community, but other similar enlarger lenses are likely just as well suited.
+Today, enlarger lenses are widely available on the used market and well-suited to macro imaging applications.
+Enlarger lenses also usually have a very flat image plane, helping us avoid focus vignetting.
+The Componon-S in particular is a very good quality model and a popular choice in the film scanning community, but other similar enlarger lenses are just as well suited.

-The Componon-S has an M39 thread and needs to adapted to the camera's C-mount.
+The chosen lens has an M39 thread and needs to be adapted to the camera's C-mount.
 It also requires some distance to the sensor to achieve the enlargement required to make a Regular 8 or Super 8 frame fill the camera's sensor.
-As finding adapters directly from C-mount to M39 turned out to be rather difficult, I chose to adapt via M42.
-This has the nice side-effect that the M42 thread was widely used by Pentax in the 1960s and 70s, making adapters to other mounts as well as macro extension tubes very easy to get.
-In the photo below you can see the camera assembly.
-Starting from the camera, the following components are used to mount the lens:
+As finding adapters directly from C-mount to M39 turned out to be rather difficult, I chose to adapt via M42-mount.
+This mount was widely used by Pentax in the 1960s and 70s, making adapters to other mounts as well as macro extension tubes very easy to find.
+The following components are used to adapt the enlarger lens to the HQ Camera (starting from the camera):

  - C-mount to M42 adapter
  - 19mm M42 extension tube
  - 26mm M42 extension tube
  - M42 to M39 adapter ring (screws into the inside of the M42 thread and is therefore not visible)

+ The picture below shows the final camera assembly.
+Note that the M42-to-M39 adapter is not visible as it screws into the inside of the extension tube's thread before the lens is screwed in.

 ![Camera](images/camera.jpeg)

-The resulting extension is just about right to fit the larger Super 8 frame with enough play to all sides.
-The lens also delivers very sharp images and does not show any visible vignetting.
-It must be noted, however, that APERTURE SHARPNESS FALLOFF

-macro slider for fine focus adjustment
+% TODO photo of entire camera assembly

+Using the HQ Camera's tripod mount, the camera is mounted on a TODO macro slider that can be used to adjust focus.
+The macro slider itself is mounted to a wooden baseplate via a TODO screw.
+Four screws are used to mount the base plate to the main plate of the scanner.
+Using four pairs of nuts and washers, it is possible to adjust the height of the camera.
+The four wholes to mount the base plate are elongated in parallel to the film plane, allowing for horizontal adjustment of the camera position.

 #### Electrical systems and wiring